Mordax/full-stack-technical-test/README.md

 **Technology Choices:**
 Since React is required, I decided to go with Next.js since I have more recent experience with it, as well as leverage shadcnui for ease of mobile responsiveness.
+Currently debugging deployment.

 **AI Tool Usage:**
 <!-- Document how you used AI tools and what they helped with -->